‘Continuity saves people’

 Dr. Mark Nelson

 In the complicated and highly technical world of cardiovascular surgery, every detail is key – from the care the patient receives pre and post operation to the decision-making undergone in the operating room.
-Thanks to the effort and expertise they demonstrate at every turn in the process, Western Maryland Health System’s cardiac program hit another benchmark recently, as the team marked another year with zero mortalities 30 days post-operation in 2018.
+Thanks to the effort and expertise they demonstrate at every turn in the process, UPMC Western Maryland’s cardiac program hit another benchmark recently, as the team marked another year with zero mortalities 30 days post-operation in 2018.

-“The WMHS cardiac program is a clear reflection of our mission to provide patient-centered care and improve the health and well-being of our community,” said Christine Ruhl, Director of Critical Care Services.
+“The [UPMC Western Maryland] cardiac program is a clear reflection of our mission to provide patient-centered care and improve the health and well-being of our community,” said Christine Ruhl, Director of Critical Care Services.
 “Patients and families are able to receive superior cardiac care while staying within the community and close to their loved ones while the recover.”

 Outcomes in cardiac surgery are measured in 30-day mortality.
 “That means, of course, that we follow our patients extremely closely during that time and beyond if need be,” Dr. Nelson said.
 “Low mortality is just part of it.
 Obviously, it’s the lower the better, and we are consistently at or below the national average, but there is a lot more to it.”